hermangroup/docs/introduction/how-to-buy.rst

   https://www.digifinex.com

-  DigiFinex is a Chinese exchange allowing trading of DASH against USDT and BTC.
+  DigiFinex is a Chinese exchange allowing trading of HISTORIA against USDT and BTC.

 OOOBTC